edilsonmatola/ChatifyApp-flutter/README.md

 </details>

-# Chatify App
+# **Chatify App - Realtime Chat App with Flutter and Firebase**

-This is a flutter based modern messaging app where users can sign up and log in to chat with their friends, family, colleagues among groups with enriched User-Experience.
+This is a realtime chat application built with Flutter and Firebase.
+The app allows users to create accounts, find and add friends, and send and receive messages in real time with enriched User-Experience.

 It uses Firebase Cloud Firestore as well as the Firebase Authentication and Firebase Storage package which equips this app with a cloud-based NoSQL database and secure authentication methods.

+# **Features**

+**Authentication**: Users can create accounts, sign in, and sign out using their email and password.
+**Realtime Messaging**: Users can send and receive messages in real time.
+**Search and Add Friends**: Users can search for other users by email address and add them as friends.
+**User Profile**: Users can view their own profile, edit their profile picture, and view their friend list.

 ## Demo